Elizabeth Blackburn: Early life and education

-Elizabeth Helen Blackburn, the second of seven children, was born in Hobart, Tasmania, on 26 November 1948 to parents who were both family physicians.
+Elizabeth Helen Blackburn, the second of seven children, was born in Hobart, Tasmania, on 26 November 1948, with both her parents being family physicians.
 Her family moved to the city of Launceston when she was four, where she attended the Broadland House Church of England Girls' Grammar School (later amalgamated with Launceston Church Grammar School) until the age of sixteen.

 Upon her family's relocation to Melbourne, she attended University High School, and ultimately gained very high marks in the end-of-year final statewide matriculation exams.
 She went on to earn a Bachelor of Science in 1970 and Master of Science in 1972, both from the University of Melbourne in the field of biochemistry.
-Blackburn then went to receive her PhD in 1975 from Darwin College at the University of Cambridge, where she worked with Frederick Sanger developing methods to sequence DNA using RNA, as well as studying the bacteriophage Phi X 174.
-It was also here, the MRC Laboratory of Molecular Biology in Cambridge, where Blackburn met her husband John Sedat.
-Blackburn's fiancé, John Sedat, had taken a position at Yale, where she then decided to finish her postdoctoral.
-"Thus it was that love brought me to a most fortunate and influential choice: Joe Gall’s lab at Yale."
-They moved to New Haven and were married soon after.
+Blackburn then went to receive her PhD in 1975 from Darwin College at the University of Cambridge, for work she did with Frederick Sanger at the MRC Laboratory of Molecular Biology developing methods to sequence DNA using RNA, as well as studying the bacteriophage Phi X 174.